Liu Hui (politician, born 1966)

-Liu Hui (刘惠; born September 1966) is a Chinese politician and the current executive vice governor of Anhui.
-He is a representative of the 19th National Congress of the Communist Party of China.
+Liu Hui (刘惠; born September 1966) is a Chinese politician, currently serving as secretary of the Commission for Discipline Inspection the CCP Heilongjiang Provincial Committee.
+He was executive vice governor of Anhui from 2021 to 2023.
+He served as a representative at the 19th National Congress of the Chinese Communist Party.

 Early life and education

 Liu was born in Li County, Hunan, in September 1966.
 In 1981, he enrolled at Renmin University of China where he received his bachelor's degree in statistics in 1985 and his master's degree in economics in 1990.
 He was a teacher at Beijing FRP Research and Design Institute between July 1985 and September 1987.

 After university, he joined the Department of Supply and Marketing Cooperation Management, Ministry of Commerce (now All China Federation of Supply and Marketing Cooperatives), becoming director of Cooperation Guidance Department in November 2005 and director of International Cooperation Department in April 2010.

 Career in Inner Mongolia

 In October 2010, he was transferred to Hohhot, capital of north China's Inner Mongolia, and appointed party secretary of Xincheng District and admitted to member of the standing committee of the Hohhot Municipal Party Committee, the city's top authority.
 In December 2013, he became deputy party secretary of Wuhai, concurrently serving as secretary of its Commission for Discipline Inspection, the party's agency in charge of anti-corruption efforts.
-When he returned to Hohhot in August 2014, he took up the post of director of Inner Mongolia Autonomous Region Party Committee Inspection Leading Group Office, and in January 2016 was promoted to member of the standing committee of the Inner Mongolia Regional Party Committee, the region's top authority.
+When he returned to Hohhot in August 2014, he took up the post of director of Inner Mongolia Autonomous Region Party Committee Inspection Leading Group Office, and in January 2016 was promoted to member of the standing committee of the CCP Inner Mongolia Regional Committee, the region's top authority.
 He also served as secretary of Inner Mongolia Regional Politics and Law Commission from February 2016 to September 2016.